Key Takeaways: RCS Chat

 Text messaging has come a long way since its inception.
 From simple, character-limited SMS messages to the feature-rich capabilities of RCS Text, healthcare communication has undergone a significant transformation.

-In the past, SMS messages served as a convenient means of communication, but it does have limitations that can sometimes hinder effective patient-provider interaction.
+In the past, SMS messages served as a convenient means of communication on a mobile phone, but it does have limitations that can sometimes hinder effective patient-provider interaction.
 Healthcare professionals have often found themselves struggling to convey complex medical information within the confines of a single text message.
 This can lead to misunderstandings and potential risks to patient health.

 It is the next generation of messaging technology, replacing traditional SMS and MMS messages with a more advanced and feature-rich communication protocol that supports the sharing of multimedia content with data connectivity.

 So how does RCS Text work?
-Unlike SMS or MMS, which rely on cellular networks, RCS Text operates over data connections.
-This means that you can enjoy all the benefits of RCS Text as long as you have an internet connection, whether it’s through Wi-Fi or mobile data.
+Unlike SMS or MMS, which rely on cellular networks, RCS Text operates over data connections and benefits from being an open standard provided by your mobile carrier.
+This means that you can enjoy all the benefits of RCS Text as long as you have an internet connection, whether it’s through Wi-Fi or a mobile data plan.
 This takes some of the pain out of 100% reliance on having cellular data.

 One of the key features of RCS Text is its compatibility with existing messaging apps.
 This means that you don’t need to download a separate app to access RCS Text.
 As long as your messages app supports RCS, you can start sending rich and interactive messages right away.